Alfredo Bonanno: Thought

 One single affinity group cannot necessarily carry out such an intervention on its own.
 Often, at least according to the (few and controversial) experiences to date, the nature of the problem and complexity of intervention, including the extent of the area as well as the means required to develop the project and the ideas and needs of the people involved, require something more.
 Hence the need to keep in contact with other affinity groups so as to increase the number of comrades and find the means and ideas suited to the complexity and dimension of the problem that is being faced.

-Bonanno also rejected syndicalism, and contrasted his critique to that of Errico Malatesta, rejecting it not just as an end, but also as a means: As we shall see further on, Malatesta’s position is a radical one, but we do not agree with him completely.
+Bonanno rejected syndicalism, and contrasted his critique to that of Errico Malatesta, rejecting it not just as an end but also as a means.
+He elaborated:

+As we shall see further on, Malatesta's position is a radical one, but we do not agree with him completely.
 There can be no doubt that syndicalism is not an end in itself but the fact that it can be considered a means must imply a means for preparing the revolution, not for continuing exploitation, or worse still, preparing the counter-revolution.
 That is the problem.

-While he rejected formal organization, he did not think praxis should be restricted to mere anarchists.
-For this, he used the term 'autonomous base nuclei', which includes anarchists and non-anarchists struggling together: The essential element in the insurrectional project is therefore mass participation.
+While rejecting formal organisation, Bonanno did not think praxis should be restricted to mere anarchists.
+For this, he used the term "autonomous base nuclei", which includes anarchists and non-anarchists struggling together.
+He wrote:

+The essential element in the insurrectional project is therefore mass participation.
 And, as we started from the condition of affinity among the single anarchist groups participating in it, it is also an essential element of this affinity itself.
 It would be no more than mere camaraderie d’elite if it were to remain circumscribed to the reciprocal search for deeper personal knowledge between comrades.

 But it would be nonsense to consider trying to make other people become anarchists and suggest that they enter our groups during the struggle.
 Not only would it be nonsense, but it would be a horrible ideological forcing of things that would upturn the whole meaning of affinity groups and the eventual informal organisation that might ensue to face the specific repressive attack.

 But here we are faced with the need to create organisational structures that are capable of regrouping the excluded in such a way as to begin the attack on repression.
 So we come to the need to give life to autonomous base nuclei, which can give themselves any other name that indicates the concept of self-organisation.

 We have now reached the crucial point of the insurrectional project: the constitution of autonomous base nuclei (we are using this term here to simplify things).

 The essential, visible and immediately comprehensible characteristic of the latter is that they are composed of both anarchists and non-anarchists.